dansand/Python/part2/numpy.md

 ~~~

 The expression `data[250, 2]` may not surprise you.
 Hopefully, `data[0, 0]` recalls the element numbering schemew we used in lists.
-Programming languages like Fortran and MATLAB start counting at 1,
-because that's what human beings have done for thousands of years.
-Languages in the C family (including C++, Java, Perl, and Python) count from 0
-because that's simpler for computers to do.
-As a result,
-if we have an M&times;N array in Python,
+As a result, if we have an M&times;N array in Python,
-its indices go from 0 to M-1 on the first axis
-and 0 to N-1 on the second.
+its indices go from 0 to M-1 on the first axis and 0 to N-1 on the second.
 It takes a bit of getting used to,
-but one way to remember the rule is that
-the index is how many steps we have to take from the start to get the item we want.
+but one way to remember the rule is that the index is how many steps we have to take from the start to get the item we want.

-An index like `data[250, 2]` selects a single element of an array,
-but we can select whole sections as well.
+An index like `data[250, 2]` selects a single element of an array, but we can select whole sections as well.
-For example,
-we can select the first ten days (columns) of values
-for the first four patients (rows) like this:
+For example, we can select the first ten days (columns) of values for the first four patients (rows) like this:

 ```python
 print(data[0:4, 0:10])